saurabhp75/saurabhp75.github.io/_notes/python_regex.md

 `\B`: Another zero-width assertion, this is the opposite of \b, only matching when the current position is not at a word boundary.

 ### Grouping
-- Groups are marked by the '(', ')' metacharacters. '(' and ')' have much the same meaning as they do in mathematical expressions; they group together the expressions contained inside them, and you can repeat the contents of a group with a repeating qualifier, such as *, +, ?, or {m,n}.
-For example, (ab)* will match zero or more repetitions of ab.
+- Groups are marked by the '(', ')' metacharacters. '(' and ')' have much the same meaning as they do in mathematical expressions; they group together the expressions contained inside them, and you can repeat the contents of a group with a repeating qualifier, such as **, +, ?, or {m,n}**.
+For example, **(ab)** will match zero or more repetitions of ab.
 - Groups indicated with '(', ')' also **capture** the starting and ending index of the text that they match; this can be retrieved by passing an argument to group(), start(), end(), and span().
 Groups are numbered starting with 0.
 Group 0 is always present; it’s the whole RE, so match object methods all have group 0 as their default argument.
 - Subgroups are numbered from left to right, from 1 upward.
 Groups can be nested; to determine the number, just count the opening parenthesis characters, going from left to right.
 ```shell